vitiral/wheat/README.md

 # Operators
 There are only four operators

+- `.` access operator for accessing items within packages/structs/interfaces/etc.
 - `$` function call operator.
-Calls the previous identifier with the next expression.
+Calls the previous expression with the next expression.
   If the next expression is a data expression, that is used as the named arguments.
 Otherwise it is used as the first argument for order-enabled expressions.